-As indicated, the Evaluation Panel may hold oral interviews with the Proposers that have met the Minimum Qualifications and have the highest scores.
+As indicated, the Evaluation Panel may hold oral interviews with the top two to three Proposers that have met the Minimum Qualifications and whose written and price proposal received the highest scores.
 Prior to Oral Interviews, the City will send an email to each invited Proposer regarding the format and general rules of the interview.
 The City reserves the right to limit participation in the panel interviews to Proposers' key/ lead team members and to exclude, for example, subcontractors on multiple teams.
 The interview evaluation process may include (and be scored based on) a presentation by the Proposer and/or interview questions from the Evaluation Panel.
 Those questions may include and be related to Proposer's and key/ lead team members qualifications, their work approach, project task descriptions, team organization, and any questions which seek to clarify Proposal components.
-Proposers may also be scored on follow-up questions if clarification of Proposers' responses is necessary.
-The Evaluation Panel may ask follow-up questions if clarification of Proposer's presentation and/or responses.
+Proposers may also be scored on follow-up questions if clarification of Proposer's response is necessary.
+The Evaluation Panel may ask follow-up questions if clarification of Proposer's response is necessary.
+The Evaluation Panel will proceed to evaluate each Proposal based on each Proposer's presentation and/or responses.